yottaawesome/latest-inferno-boilerplate/README.md

 ## :warning: Alert

-The package.json uses node-sass, which uses a [vulnerable version](https://nvd.nist.gov/vuln/detail/CVE-2018-20834) of node-tar.
+The client's `package.json` uses `node-sass`, which uses a [vulnerable version](https://nvd.nist.gov/vuln/detail/CVE-2018-20834) of `node-tar`.
 The [issue](https://github.com/sass/node-sass/issues/2625) is being tracked.
-I'm currently awaiting for node-sass to issue a new version, and then I'll upgrade the dependencies.
+I'm currently awaiting for `node-sass to issue a new version, and then I'll upgrade the dependencies.
 For now, you might see NPM complaining about this vulnerability.

 ## Using